Top Tips For Starting a Massage Business

 Digitize Your Enterprise

-Before you carry out any message, you’ll need to get clients to sign a massage consent form.
+Before you carry out any message, you’ll need to get clients to sign a massage consent form and complete a massage consultation form.
 Doing this using traditional paper-based methods is a hassle and can slow you down.
 But digitizing the process completely changes your workflow.

 For instance, did you know that there are now online systems that let you manage all your documents, including signatures, in the cloud?
 Think about how much time (not to mention hassle) you could save if you simply adopted this method.